 Teaching And Learning

 In addition to teaching our children about behaviour and attitudes, we also equip them with a range of practical learning via the curriculum to help keep them safe and healthy throughout their lives.
 Our PE and PHSE lessons include education on healthy diet, the importance of exercise, road and pedestrian safety, stranger danger and how to deal with bullying.
-Our Year 6 learn about sex, relationships and drugs as well as more practical lessons such as cycle training.
+Our older children learn about sex, healthy relationships and drugs as well as more practical lessons such as cycle training and road safety.

-From Key Stage 1 are children are taught about the importance of staying safe on line.
-At St James – we have very clear E-safety guidelines for both staff and children and everyone signs an Acceptable Use Agreement before they use a computer.
-As this is a constantly changing world, we try to provide children and parents with as much up to date information as we can about practical ways to safe on the internet and E-safety teaching is incorporated regularly into all ICT lessons.
+From Key Stage 1 our children are taught about the importance of staying safe online.
+We have very clear E-safety guidelines for both staff and children and everyone signs an Acceptable Use Agreement before they use a computer.
+As this is a constantly changing world, we try to provide children and parents with as much up to date information as we can about practical ways to stay safe on the internet and E safety teaching is incorporated regularly into all ICT lessons.

 As already mentioned, our staff are expected to act as role models at all times.
-All members of staff – teaching and non teaching alike – have been recruited following the safer recruitment procedures.
-Their application forms and CVs are carefully scrutinised and any education or employment gaps are queried.
-References and all necessary DBS checks are undertaken as a matter of course and we keep an up to date single central record on our employees.
+All members of staff – teaching and non teaching alike – have been recruited following safer recruitment procedures.
+Their application forms are carefully scrutinised and any education or employment gaps are queried.
+References and all necessary DBS and online checks are undertaken as a matter of course and we keep an up to date single central record on our employees.

-When a new member of staff joins our school they receive an induction and staff handbook which includes information on safeguarding child protection.
-Our safeguarding and child protection polices clearly set out the school and our staff’s responsibilities towards ensuring that all children at St James are kept safe and protected from harm.
+When a new member of staff (or Governor) joins our school they receive an induction and staff handbook which includes up to date information on safeguarding, child protection and our health and safety induction booklet.
+We also ensure that they have read part one of the Government's guidelines on Keeping Children Safe in Education 2023.
+Our safeguarding and child protection policy clearly sets out the school and our staff’s responsibilities towards ensuring that all children at St James are kept safe and protected from harm.
 All our staff and governors undertake regular safeguarding and child protection training.